arjo129/pypibt/README.md

 first is a path smoother which is able to take pibt and extend it to free space, while the second is a version of PiBT that works on heterogenous fleets.
-It is based on Keisuke's original python pypibt implementation.
+It is based on Keisuke Okumura's original python pypibt implementation.

 # Development
 To start developing this workspace use poetry: